 Competition Rules and Regulations

-- Presenters must be currently registered in a Masters (thesis route only) or PhD program at Memorial University.
+- Presenters must be currently registered in a Masters (thesis route) or PhD program at an Eastern Canadian institution.

 - PhD students who have defended but have not yet graduated are eligible.

 - Presentations must be based on research that is directly related to the student's graduate program thesis.

 - Presenters must agree to be recorded live.

 - Presenters must be available to present, live, on the day of the competition.

 - A single static PowerPoint slide is permitted.
 No slide transitions, animations or 'movement' of any description are allowed.
 The slide is to be presented from the beginning of the oration.